vrtdev/aws-cloudfront-authorizer/doc/readme.md

  * The expiration time of the access

  * The username of the person that generated the token

+ * A free-text field describing the granted access

 Since the party issuing tokens, and the party verifying tokens are the same, we choose the faster and lighter `HS256` algorithm.
 The secret for the JWTs is